joao147/git-commands/README.md

 Shows help from specified command. ex: git commit -h.

 ## git init
+It's used to start a git in repository that was run.

+## git init DirectoryName
-It's used to start a git repository in your local machine.
+It's used to start a git repository in a new directory.
+It's like you use "mkdir DirectoryName", after "cd DirectoryName" and finaly "git init".

 ## git add FileName
 This command is used to add an specific file to your stage.